-- I{S48-51LR}: current set point for too long start or locked rotor. - IN{51LR}: auxiliary digital input for zero speed detection; use this input if shaft monitoring is required (through a proper sensor).
-The available inputs are IN1 to IN23 (physical digital inputs) or VIN1 to VIN9 (virtual inputs).
+- IS48-51LR: current set point for too long start or locked rotor. - IN51LR: auxiliary digital input for zero speed detection; use this input if shaft monitoring is required (through a proper sensor).
+All inputs added on the configuration could be used (physical digital inputs or virtual inputs).

-When the auxiliary digital input is used set also the t{S51LR} time; the algorithm works as described below:
+When the auxiliary digital input is used set also the $t{S51LR}$ time; the algorithm works as described below (the function is blanked during the start-up period):

-- when the zero speed digital input is not used, the alarm trips if at least one of the currents remains above I{S48-51LR} for at least motor start time (set during the wizard between the Motor features, it is shown on the figure as t{S48-51LR}). - when the zero speed digital input is used, the alarm trips: - if at least one of the currents remains above I{S48-51LR} for at least motor start time (set during the wizard between the Motor features, it is shown on the figure as t{S48-51LR}) and the digital input is deactivated; - $\circ~$ if at least one of the currents remains above $I{S48\text{-}51LR}$ for at least t{S51LR} and the digital input isn't active.
+- when the zero speed digital input is not used, the alarm trips if at least one of the currents remains above IS48-51LR for at least motor start time (set during the wizard between the Motor features, it is shown on the figure as tS48-51LR). - when the zero speed digital input is used, the alarm trips: - if at least one of the currents remains above IS48-51LR for at least motor start time (set during the wizard between the Motor features, it is shown on the figure as tS48-51LR) and the digital input is OFF; - $\circ~$ if at least one of the currents remains above $I{S48\text{-}51LR}$ for at least tS51LR and the digital input is ON.

-$I{S48-51LR}$ and $t{S48-51LR}$ values are the same of "ANSI48 Stalled rotor"; using different values is not allowed between the two ANSI functions: every change is applied to both of them.
+$I{S48-51LR}$ and $t{S48-51LR}$ values are the same of "ANSI48 Locked rotor at start-up"; using different values is not allowed between the two ANSI functions: every change is applied to both of them.